As you type, Lori suggests the commands, flags, and paths you want and drops your pick straight into the shell. Native, fast, and fully local.

 Theme the popup from a menu-bar settings window: colors, presets, font size, density, and icons.

-.dmg above, drag Lori to Applications, and launch
+.dmg above and drag Lori to

-it.
-Lori lives in your menu bar.Lori is in early public beta, so bugs, rough edges, and feature ideas are all welcome.
-That's the point of a beta.
+Lori is in early public beta, so bugs, rough edges, and feature ideas are all welcome.
+That's part of the process.

 Terminal support so far: